dboudreau00/Process-Shield-EDR-Framework/README.md

   driver security review still stand between this and production.

 ## Notes / files most likely to need a per-environment tweak
-This solution was written carefully but could not be compiler-verified in the authoring environment.
 The two integration points most likely to need a small adjustment are `Memory/YaraMemoryScanner.cs` (only when built with `-p:EnableYara=true`; dnYara method names vary by version, and it fails safe to the builtin scanner) and `Driver/MinifilterClient.cs`